Funding opportunity

 Interdisciplinarity

 Law is a shared space which cuts across the arts and humanities and social sciences.
-While we are expecting the Centre to play an important role in building up arts and humanities expertise, capacity and approaches in law, this should be done in an inclusive way which builds on the breadth of approaches in the discipline.
-Similarly, we recognise that the research the Centre delivers will benefit from interdisciplinary approaches which bring together different methods.
+While we are expecting the centre to play an important role in building up arts and humanities expertise, capacity and approaches in law, this should be done in an inclusive way which builds on the breadth of approaches in the discipline.
+Similarly, we recognise that the research the centre delivers will benefit from interdisciplinary approaches which bring together different methods.

 Impact

-We are particularly keen to see clear, well evidenced plans for translating the work of the Centre into policy impacts and outcomes.
+We are particularly keen to see clear, well evidenced plans for translating the work of the centre into policy impacts and outcomes.
 These could be local, national, or international in scope and should draw on the priorities of relevant, for example, policy makers, NGOs, and community groups.
 This work should be informed and supported by a robust programme of public engagement activities, particularly engaging people with lived experience.

 You must demonstrate how you will deliver significant impact within and beyond research.
-As part of this you must include a logic model in your outline application demonstrating the changes the centre will bring about, and how your centre will bring about those changes.
+As part of this you must include a logic model in your application demonstrating the changes the centre will bring about, and how your centre will bring about those changes.

 Reach beyond the centre

 It is also clear that factors such as place impact on people’s experience of social justice through their lived and felt experience.
-The work of the Centre will need to account for these differences and engage with relevant local partners to understand and effectively respond to the challenges of a particular place or sector, while drawing out opportunities for shared learning and translation to different places and scales.
+The work of the centre will need to account for these differences and engage with relevant local partners to understand and effectively respond to the challenges of a particular place or sector, while drawing out opportunities for shared learning and translation to different places and scales.

 Building on existing investments and infrastructure

-We expect the Centre to leverage and add value to existing infrastructure and investments, within and beyond AHRC and UKRI, to maximise value and impact.
-We are aware, for example, that there are already national and international networks of researchers and practitioners which do not necessarily need to be duplicated and which could support the work of the Centre.
+We expect the centre to leverage and add value to existing infrastructure and investments, within and beyond AHRC and UKRI, to maximise value and impact.
+We are aware, for example, that there are already national and international networks of researchers and practitioners which do not necessarily need to be duplicated and which could support the work of the centre.

-There are also potential links to Economic and Social Research Council (ESRC)’s Vulnerability and Policing Research Centre and investments made under UKRI’s strategic theme ‘Creating opportunities and improving outcomes’ such as the Local Policy Innovation Partnerships.
+There are also potential links to the Economic and Social Research Council (ESRC)’s Vulnerability and Policing Research Centre and investments made under UKRI’s strategic theme ‘Creating opportunities and improving outcomes’ such as the Local Policy Innovation Partnerships.

 International collaboration

 While we see this as primarily a UK focused investment, we recognise there are opportunities and benefits to engaging with international research, practice and networks and that for some areas of law and social justice an international approach would be more effective.
-International project co-leads are eligible for the Centre, and we would encourage you to identify where an international approach could most effectively enhance the work and impact of your proposed Centre.
+International project co-leads are eligible for the centre, and we would encourage you to identify where an international approach could most effectively enhance the work and impact of your proposed centre.
 This could include identifying any potential alignments with UK government’s international and diplomatic ambitions.

 If your application includes international applicants, project partners or collaborators, visit Trusted Research for more information on effective international collaboration.